Fair Game Annual Conference 2026

 09:45 - 10:00 | Conference Welcome

-A brief introduction to the themes of the day and the discussions ahead, with Fair Game CEO Niall Couper
+A brief introduction to the themes of the day and the discussions ahead, with the CEO of the Manchester FA Colin Bridgford and Fair Game CEO Niall Couper

+The Athletic’s Matt Slater chairs a timely sesssion.
 From historic institutions to lower-league sides, too many football clubs have faced financial ruin.
-This panel will explore why clubs keep falling into crisis and what solutions exist to protect their future.
+Steve Chu, secretary of Sheffield Wednesday Supporters Trust, and Brad Seymour, Director of Bury FC, join the panel to explore why clubs keep falling into crisis and what solutions exist to protect their future.

 11:15 - 11:30 | Break